 EducationUSA Serves the U.S. Higher Education Community

-EducationUSA advisers support accredited U.S. institutions’ international student recruitment and internationalization efforts by:
+EducationUSA advisers support the international student recruitment and internationalization efforts of all accredited U.S. higher education institutions by:

 - Organizing school visits and college fairs, virtual and on location

 - Sharing information about foreign educational systems and scholarship programs

 - Connecting U.S. and foreign educational institutions